Galle Fort Clock Tower

 History

-The clock tower is said to have been erected in 1883 in close proximity to the Moon Bastian of the fort to commemorate the Golden Jubilee of Queen Victoria [(1837-1901) De Vos, 1987].
+The clock tower is said to have been erected in 1883 near the Moon Bastian of the fort to commemorate the Golden Jubilee of Queen Victoria [(1837-1901) De Vos, 1987].
 However, the inscription on the tower has the following content;

 Anthonisz Clock Tower, This tower erected by public subscription to the perpetual memory of Peter Daniel Anthonisz (born in Galle) in testimony of his skill and benevolence in relieving human suffering.
 The clock is the gift of Samson d'Abrew Rajapakse, J.P., of Kosgoda MDCCCLXXXIII.